Castles & Stately Homes in the Lake District

 Muncaster Castle has been redesigned and extended almost every century since it was first built.
 The oldest part of the castle is the 14th century pele tower. in the 19th century, Anthony Salvin remodelled the castle for the Barons Muncaster.
 The castle is still family-owned by the Pennington family, who have lived here for 800 years.

 The castle can also be rented for weddings and events.
-There is also holiday accomondation on the estate.
-Including a B&B, a 17th century inn, and a 4 star hotel.
+There is also holiday accommodation on the estate.
+Including a B&B, a 17th century inn, and a 4-star hotel.

-Surrounding the castle is 77 acres of gardens with a blend of cultivated areas, lawns and woodlands together with play areas and the Enchanted Trail for children.
+Surrounding the castle is 77 acres of gardens with a blend of cultivated areas, lawns, and woodlands together with play areas and the Enchanted Trail for children as well as a hawk and owl centre.

 Wray Castle is a Victorian neo-Gothic castle in Cumbria.
-The castle sits on the shore of Lake Windermere which is a great area for walking and biking.
+The Gothic Revival castle sits on the shore of Lake Windermere which is a great area for walking and biking.

 In 1882, English writer, Beatrix Potter stayed at Wray Castle.
 And in 1905 she bought the 17th century farm Hill Top which lies close to the castle.
 Over the years she also bought land surrounding the castle.

-Wray Castle visitor information: Wray Castle in now owned by the National Trust.
+Wray Castle visitor information: Wray Castle is now in care of the National Trust.
 The castle is open Spring-Autumn, and the grounds are open all year long.

 Lowther Castle & Gardens